 Odlepah was the only son of Settainte (Whitebear) while the rest claiming heirship were brought into the family thru marriage.
 Settainte had several wives who already had children when Settainte married them.
 Settainte also had three daughters.

 The family passed the name Odlepah to me, which I still carry but am getting ready to pass it on to a younger family member.

-I'd never noticed the boy(?) to the left of the frame before!
+I'd never noticed the boy(?) to the right of the frame before!

 You know, it looks like these photos and those you posted in the Comanche thread are by the same photographer.
 I've looked on the OHS site and found the others.
 There are a couple there of which I've seen cleaner copies and one was identified as being by Christian Winkler.

 Last Edit: Oct 7, 2014 12:40:01 GMT -5 by grahamew